 Of course, you’ll need to save room for dessert.
 Six desserts top the list and are all served with vanilla ice cream.

 Head to historic King Street; it will undoubtedly be decked out for the holidays already, and there’s no better place to visit on Thanksgiving in Charleston.

 Virginia’s on King will be serving an a la carte menu on Thanksgiving that features a traditional American turkey dinner with cornbread dressing, whipped potatoes, and cranberry sauce.
 They’ll also offer lowcountry favorites, like shrimp and grits, country-fried steak, and fried chicken.
 Appetizers will include pimento cheese and their famous deviled eggs.

 Charleston’s famous restaurant Husk doesn’t even take a night off for Thanksgiving.
 Chef Travis Grimes’ modern take on lowcountry cuisine has been praised by everyone from the James Beard Foundation to the Golden Spoon Awards.

 Their annual turkey day dinner is legendary.
 Past years’ menus have included dishes such as heritage turkey with whipped potatoes, Carolina catfish, and Atlantic grouper.

 This is another restaurant that often books out for Thanksgiving, so make your reservations far in advance.

-This famous seafood restaurant will be open on Thanksgiving in Charleston, but they won’t be serving a traditional menu.
+This famous seafood restaurant will be open on Thanksgiving in Charleston, SC, but they won’t be serving a traditional menu.
 Instead, they will continue to highlight their seafood favorites.
 On the menu?
-She crab soup, seared rare tuna, the seafood tower and fried oysters.
+She crab soup, seared rare tuna, the seafood tower, and fried oysters.

 These restaurants are so good at Thanksgiving that you won’t want to go back to making this holiday dinner yourself ever again.
 Since each restaurant combines traditional American menu items with lowcountry favorites, you won’t need to choose between the two.